ThandoSibisi/Truthlens/README.md

 - Pull text directly from article URLs
 - Analyzes tone, check if article sounds neutral or emotional
 - Spots bias in articles
+## How to use
+1. Access article you want to analyze
+2. Copy article and paste into textbox
+3. Click Analyze
+4. Read: Cross-source facts